Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 Here’s what every effective exit-intent offer must include:

-- Relevance: The offer must match the page the visitor is leaving.
-A discount or free trial works better on pricing pages, while a downloadable guide fits a content page.
+- Relevance: The offer you make has to match the page the visitor is leaving.
+A discount or free trial?
+Perfect for a pricing page.
+But for a blog post, something like a downloadable guide will fit.

-- Low Commitment: Ask for an email address only — not name, phone, and company.
-Every extra field you add reduces your conversion rate.
-Keep the barrier as low as possible.
+- Low Commitment: Just ask for an email address and skip the name, phone, and company.
+Every extra field you add simply lowers your conversion rate.

-- Immediate Value: The visitor must understand what they get right now.
-A downloadable checklist, a discount code, or a free guide all work well because the reward is instant.
+- Immediate Value: The visitor needs to understand what they’re getting right now.
+Things like a downloadable checklist, a discount code, or a free guide all work because the reward is instant.

-- One Clear Action: One button.
-One choice.
-No navigation links, no distractions.
-The only decisions a visitor should face are “yes, I want this” or “no thanks” — nothing in between.
+- One Clear Action: Finally, keep it to one button, one choice.
+No extra navigation links, absolutely no distractions.
+The only decisions a visitor should face are “yes, I want this” or “no thanks.”

 I’ve found that the most common mistake people make with exit-intent popups is using the same generic offer on every page of their site.

-Taking the extra 20 minutes to tailor your offer to specific pages — especially your highest-traffic ones — makes an enormous difference in how many leads you actually capture.
+Honestly, just taking an extra twenty minutes to really tailor your offer for specific pages can make a massive difference in how many leads you actually snag.

 To learn more, check out this beginner’s guide on creating lead-generation popups using OptinMonster.